rdev/fivepointseven/pages/work/mdx/webcomp.md

 );
 ```

-In Sandstone, you can write it as a string like this:
+In WebComp, you can write it as a string like this:

 ```jsx
 export default ({ content }) => `